Google Translate Button

 • Ensure that Christ’s name is represented well by you to your family, the other members of the local church, and the community at large.

-• Facilitate the enablement of church members to better represent Christ to their families, one another, and to the community at large.
+• Facilitate the enablement of church members to better represent Christ to their families, one another, and the community at large.

 • Help lead the church toward Gospel maturity and Gospel effectiveness.